AndreasMich/AndreasMichail/readme.md

-# Code for CTEC3905 02 lab
+# 02-lab code

-This is the simplest solution to the exercise set in the second lab.
+Code from CTEC3905 second lab.

 If you uncomment the CSS between lines 42 and 53, this will: